ryanphuah/sstmap_hsa/README.md

 conda config --add channels solvationtools conda install sstmap
 ```
+## Running MD
+The specs of the MD used to generate the provided trajectories are as follows:
+- Complexes were first prepped according to this paper: https://pubs.acs.org/doi/suppl/10.1021/ja066980q/suppl_file/ja066980qsi20061124_013948.pdf
+- Ligands were parameterized with Espaloma, AMBER ff14SB and TIP3P force fields were used for proteins and waters
+- Crystal waters were added to modeller separately from protein and ligand
+- Harmonic restraints of 1000 kJ/mol/nm<sup>2</sup> was applied on all protein heavy atoms
+- Monte Carlo Barostat was used to maintain pressure and temperature at 1 bar and 300K respectively
+- Langevin integrator was used with a friction coefficient of 2 ps<sup>-1</sup> and a step size of 1 femtosecond.
+Frames were saved every 1000 steps, giving a 5ns simulation with 5000 frames.

 ## Running SSTMap
 Required input files:
 - Amber parameter file (.prmtop)